Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Beef (Good)

 Many of Nature’s Logic’s recipes contain beef as one of the first ingredients.
-Beef is a fantastic, high-quality protein source that can help your pooch build muscle.
-The fat content in beef can help promote satiety as well as vitamins and minerals that can keep your dog’s coat and skin looking its best.
-In addition, beef provides a great source of zinc, which is essential for dogs as a deficiency in this mineral can make your pup more susceptible to infections and interfere with normal cell development.
+Beef is a fantastic, high-quality protein source that can help your pup build muscle.
+The fat content in beef can help promote satiety, and the vitamins and minerals can keep your dog’s coat and skin looking their best.
+In addition, beef provides a great source of zinc, which is essential for dogs, as a deficiency in this mineral can make your pup more susceptible to infections and interfere with normal cell development.

 Alfalfa (Controversial)

 Nature’s Logic uses dried alfalfa in several of its recipes.
 While it has some nutritional benefits, there are some drawbacks to using this ingredient.
 Since alfalfa is so high in protein, pet food manufacturers sometimes use it to inflate the protein level of their formulas with a cheaper plant-based protein versus a more expensive and premium animal-based protein.
-In addition, the protein in alfalfa will not provide your dog with the amino acids it needs to thrive.
+In addition, the protein in alfalfa will not provide your dog with the amino acids that they need to thrive.

 Divider 4